grafana/grafana/docs/sources/explore/logs-integration.md

 ## Labels and detected fields

 Each log line has an extendable area, with its labels and detected fields, for more robust interaction.
 You can filter for (positive filter) and filter out (negative filter) selected labels.
-Additionally, you can select a unique field to visualize instead of the whole log line.
+Additionally, you can select a unique field to visualize instead of the whole log line by clicking on the eye icon.
 Finally, each field or label also has a stats icon to display ad-hoc statistics in relation to all displayed logs.

 ## Escaping newlines